gnozo/Stoned/README.md

 # Stone(d)
-This is the website for Stone(d), an exhibition series by Metaleptic & Miracle
+This is the read me website for Stone(d), an exhibition series by Metaleptic & Miracle